Calculating potential energy surfaces with quantum computers by measuring only the density along adiabatic transitions: Appendix

 which has the exact solution

-As can be seen in FIG. \ref{fig:discrete_clock}, the error decreases rapidly with increasing multiproduct order.
+As can be seen in figure \ref{fig:discrete_clock}, the error decreases rapidly with increasing multiproduct order.
 However, the number of time-steps included corresponds to the accuracy in this case. $M=1$ requires one second-order Trotter, $M=2$ requires $1+2=3$ second-order Trotter time steps and $M=3$ requires $1+2+6=9$ second-order Trotter time-steps.
 However, the unique times at which the potential is evaluated are $1,3$ and $7$ respectively due to the time steps for $2$ time-step Trotter being encompassed in the $6$ time-step evolution.
-This results in a simplification of the circuit being possible as shown in FIG. \ref{fig:2_6_comb} where the CNOT ladders for the $2$ time-steps are merged into the $6$ time-steps.
-This circuit assumes that the state is on $q_1, q_2, q_3$ and the coefficients for LCU decomposition are stored in $\alpha_1, \alpha_2, \alpha_3$ as the vector $=[c_f/2,c_f/2,0,0,c_1,c_2,c_6]$.
-Where $c_f$ is used such that $c_1+c_2+c_6+c_f=2$ for oblivious amplitude amplification and the multiproduct formula is defined $\sum_{i=1}^{3} c_i \prod_{i=1}^{k_i} U(t_{k,i})$.